vortex-exoplanet/VIP/docs/source/readme.rst

 Starting from version 0.8.0 ``VIP`` offers the possibility of computing SVDs on GPU by using ``cupy``.
-This remains an optional requirement, to be installed by the user, as it requires having a real (good) GPU card and a proper CUDA environment.
+This remains an optional requirement, to be installed by the user, as it requires having a decent GPU card and a proper CUDA environment.

 Loading VIP